Tech Tip #167: Twin Disc, Rockford and AutoClutch Power Takeoffs and Pulleys

 4) Types of Pulleys

-Customers bring their Twin Disc and Rockford PTOs into our shop with one of two pulley styles, either a tapered lock pulley or a straight bore-type pulley.
+Usually we see PTOs with one of two pulley styles, either a tapered lock pulley or a straight bore-type pulley.

 The tapered lock two-piece pulley costs a little more money, but it can be removed much more easily.
 You simply remove two set screws in the middle of the hub and then put them back in different holes.
-This will help you jack the pulley off using a wedge.
+This will allow you to use a wedge and jack to remove the pulley.
 If worse comes to worse, and you damage the pulley, usually only the center hub is damaged and that can be replaced.
-Before you remove the pulley, you need to reference the hub (not the pulley) when measuring the location where the pulley goes on the new PTOs shaft.<
+Before you remove the pulley, you need to reference the hub (not the pulley) when measuring the location where the pulley goes on the new PTOs shaft.

-Browning makes a good tapered lock two-piece pulley and if you damage a straight bore-type pulley you should consider replacing it with a Browning tapered lock pulley going forward.
+There are many good tapered lock two-piece pulleys available and if you damage a straight bore-type pulley you should consider replacing it with a tapered lock pulley going forward.

 5) Installing the Pulley on the New PTO Shaft

 Okay.
 You’ve gotten the darn thing off the old shaft without breaking it.
 Now what?
 Carefully inspect the end of the output shaft on the new PTO clutch.
-Because the pulley is really pressed on the shaft (as an “interference fit” component) it is important that the new shaft is not banged up, have burrs, etc.
+Because the pulley is really pressed on the shaft (as an “interference fit” component) it is important that the new shaft is not banged up and doesn’t have burrs, etc.

 We recommend using what is called “Plumber’s roll” on the end of the new power takeoff output shaft.
 “Plumber’s roll” is a coarse aluminum oxide paper that comes in a roll 1” wide.
 You can use it to smooth the shaft out.
 Finally, you should lubricate the shaft.

-We hope that this little Tech Tip will help you the next time you need to change a pulley on a Twin Disc, Rockford or AutoClutch PTO.
-Please call us toll free at 800.233.6539 for more information.
+We hope that this little Tech Tip will help you the next time you need to change a pulley on a PTO.
+Please call us toll free at 800.233.6539 if you have any questions.